2007 - State Bar Dues

 - Personnel Officers

-- Describes the amount the state will pay or reimburse employees towards the 2019 State Bar membership dues, and related provisions
+- describes the amount the state will pay or reimburse employees towards the 2023 State Bar membership dues, and related provisions

 No person shall practice law in California unless the person is an active member of the State Bar.
 “Annual membership fees” are those fees that any member must pay to maintain active or inactive membership in a calendar year.

-The annual membership fee for active members is payable on or before the first day of February 2019.
+The annual membership fee for active members is payable on or before February 1, 2023.

-A. Amount the state will pay for the 2019 dues
+I. Amount the state will pay for the 2023 dues

 The state does not pay:

-- The $2 contribution for the Elimination of Bias option, line 22 of the State Bar coupon;
+- The $2 contribution for the Elimination of Bias option;

-- The $40 contribution for the Legal Services Assistance option, line 23 of the State Bar coupon;
+- The $45 contribution for the Legal Services Assistance option;

 - Penalties resulting from late payment of dues, unless the state is responsible for the late payment.